% Coherent Noise Detection

 % variations are due to sensor noise.

-% The routine returns the locations of the modes in the histogram
+% The routine returns the locations of the modes in the hist_image

 % Variable "ignore" is the minimum mode height to be recognized.